 As Elite Campuses Diversify, A 'Bias Towards Privilege' Persists

 Elite colleges are making strides to diversify their student bodies, both racially and economically.
-In the last few years, we've seen most top schools commit to enrolling more low-income students, through financial aid, recruiting efforts and programs for high school students aimed at expanding the pipeline.
+In the past few years, we've seen most top schools commit to enrolling more low-income students through financial aid, recruiting efforts and programs for high school students aimed at expanding the pipeline.

 But once those students arrive on campus, says Anthony Abraham Jack, they often find the experience isolating and foreign.